-ISTS has been commissioned by the London Borough of Islington specifically to respond to the needs of survivors of child abuse in Islington children’s homes and other placements.
-This service is now established on a permanent basis and there are three psychologists available.
+ISTS is an NHS service commissioned by the London Borough of Islington specifically to respond to the psychological needs of survivors of child abuse in Islington children’s homes and other placements.
+This service is currently funded until March 2023 and is staffed by psychologists.
 Survivors refer themselves by making a phone call – without going through a GP or anyone else – unless of course they chose to.
 Sometimes ISN organise the appointments.
+They can call or email the service to find out more about what it offers.
+If they would like to be seen by the service they can complete the online referral form on the website or one of the team can do this with them over the phone.

-The service is very flexible and the psychologists are understanding of the impact of child abuse experienced in the care system.
-During an initial conversation with the psychologist, survivors think about how the Trauma Service can best help them individually.
+The service tries to be as flexible as possible and the psychologists are understanding of the impact of child abuse experienced in the care system.
+During initial conversations with the psychologist, survivors think about how the Trauma Service could best help them individually.
 Any difficulties in accessing the service are discussed from the beginning.
-If you live outside London and cannot get to Kings Cross the psychologists will help you to find a similar service near where you live.
+If you live outside London and cannot get to Kings Cross the psychologists will help you to find a similar service near where you live or can now offer online therapy.
+If the ISTS is not the right place for survivors to access support then they help the survivor to find the most helpful service for them.

 The service has been planned together with ISN and survivors contributed to the interview process for the psychologists.
 ISN attend regular reviews of the service and have provided training.